Regular contact manifolds: a generalization of the Boothby-Wang theorem: The general case

 \subsection{The main result}

-Summing up all our observations in the preceding sections, we can formulate the following general result. \begin{theorem} Let $(M,\zh)$ be a regular connected and complete contact manifold, and let $p:M\to N=M_\cR$ be the corresponding smooth fibration.
-Then, either the corresponding Reeb vector field $\cR$ is periodic with the minimal period $\zr=2\pi\hbar$ and $p$ is an $S^1$-principal bundle, or $p$ is an $\R$-principal bundle, thus $M\simeq N\ti\R$.
+Summing up all our observations in the preceding sections, we can formulate the following general result. \begin{theorem} Let $(M,\zh)$ be a regular connected and complete contact manifold, and let $p:M\to N=M/\cR$ be the corresponding smooth fibration.
+Then, either the global flow of the corresponding Reeb vector field $\cR$ induces a free $S^1$-action with the minimal period $\zr$ that turns $p$ into an $S^1$-principal bundle, or it turns $p$ into an $\R$-principal bundle, which is clearly trivializable, $M\simeq N\ti\R$.
+In both cases the contact form $\zh$ represents a principal connection of the principal bundle $p:M\to N$ and $(M,\zh)$ is a contactification of a uniquely determined symplectic structure $\zw$ on $N$, i.e., $p^*(\zw)=\xd\zh$.